SamKacer/IP_website/background.md

 -   Query Engine already uses Spark as its distributed processing framework for creating execution plans

-    -   Can provide efficient aggregate results for data in Cassandra
+    -   Can provide efficient aggregate results for data in Cassandra allowing for performant ad hoc analysis

     -   Wile abstracting the complexity of Spark and providing a simple querying language interface for the users